Ceiling drip on humid afternoons: gap in the drain pipe

 - When a drip returns after part of the drain was replaced, the new section is rarely the fault.
 The source is usually further along the run, often in a concealed stretch the first repair never opened.

-- A leak that shows only on humid days points to a small gap: normal drainage clears it, but heavy condensate does not.
+- A leak that shows only on humid days often traces to a joint that never fully bonded.
+Too little cement or cure time leaves a gap that ordinary flow passes but heavy condensate does not.

 - Send a photo of where the water appears and note when it happens, before anyone quotes a full drain replacement.